memfault/interrupt/_posts/2022-01-25-four-favorite-firmware-debug-tools.md

 Saleae also has handy scripting utilities baked into the device.
-[A Socket API with Python and C# bindings](https://support.saleae.com/saleae-api-and-sdk/socket-api) allows you call all sorts of functionality from your favorite proramming environment.
+[A Socket API with Python and C# bindings](https://support.saleae.com/saleae-api-and-sdk/socket-api) allows you to call all sorts of functionality from your favorite programming environment.
 The Python wrapper even comes with
 [handy command line functionality.](https://github.com/saleae/python-saleae-cli)